The following information describes the branch's research programs and program areas.

 Program Officials: Andrew Bremer, Dan Raiten, Ashley Vargas

 PGNB’s broad portfolio on issues related to preventing chronic diseases emphasizes a continued need for research on childhood biomarkers for disease later in life, as well as steps which can be taken during childhood to mitigate or prevent conditions such as atherosclerosis, metabolic syndrome, diabetes, obesity, and osteoporosis.
 Decision science-related research, which may inform the translation of evidence-based information about childhood risk factors for these diseases into clinical practice and public health interventions, is also supported.

 Program Officials: Andrew Bremer, Layla Esposito, Karen Winer

 Research priorities in this area are obesity, hyperlipidemia, and insulin resistance in childhood and adolescence.
-Special emphasis is placed on developing methods for detecting individuals with diabetes in childhood and for developing successful techniques of immunomodulation to prevent or mitigate the body's immune attack on the pancreatic beta cell.
+Special emphasis is placed on developing methods for detecting and treating individuals with diabetes in childhood and for developing successful techniques of immunomodulation to prevent or mitigate the body's immune attack on the pancreatic beta cell.
 Similarly, studies of obesity and hyperlipidemia focus on the etiology, consequences, treatment, and prevention of childhood obesity and hyperlipidemia.
 Studies of calcium intake during adolescence and the prevention of osteoporosis later in life are also encouraged.

-- Obesity: The branch has provided long-term support to scientists who are working to elucidate the genetic, environmental, and behavioral origins of obesity, including recent initiatives on prevention and treatment of childhood obesity.
+- Obesity: The branch has provided long-term support to scientists who are working to elucidate the genetic, environmental, and behavioral origins of obesity, including recent initiatives on the prevention and treatment of childhood obesity.
 PGNB also leads an NICHD working group on obesity, including the origins and consequences of maternal obesity during pregnancy.

 - Diabetes: Branch initiatives have successfully investigated continuous glucose monitoring devices and novel therapies mitigating hypoglycemia in children with type 1 diabetes mellitus.